John Mahama: Early career

-Political appointments

 As Member of Parliament

 Mahama was first elected to the Parliament of Ghana in the 1996 elections to represent the Bole/Bamboi Constituency for a four-year term.
 In April 1997, Mahama was appointed Deputy Minister of Communications.
-He was promoted to the post of Minister of Communications in November 1998, serving in that post until January 2001, when the ruling National Democratic Congress (NDC) handed over power to the New Patriotic Party's government.
+He was promoted to the post of Minister of Communications in November 1998, serving in that post until January 2001, when the ruling National Democratic Congress (NDC) handed over power to the New Patriotic Party government.

-In 2000, Mahama was re-elected for another four-year term as the Member of Parliament for the Bole/Bamboi Constituency.
+In 2000, Mahama was re-elected for another four-year term as the Member of Parliament for Bole/Bamboi.
 He was again re-elected in 2004 for a third term.
 From 2001 to 2004, Mahama served as the Minority Parliamentary Spokesman for Communications.
 In 2002, he was appointed the Director of Communications for the NDC.
 That same year, he served as a member of the team of International Observers selected to monitor Zimbabwe's Parliamentary Elections.
 As an MP, he was a member of Standing Orders Committee as well as the Transport, Industry, Energy, Communications, Science and Technology Committee of Parliament.

-As Minister and Vice-President
+As Minister and Vice Presidency (1997–2012)

 Mahama served as the Deputy Minister of Communications between April 1997 and November 1998.
 During his tenure as Minister for Communications, Mahama also served as the Chairman of the National Communications Authority, in which capacity he played a key role in stabilising Ghana's telecommunications sector after it was deregulated in 1997.
 As a minister, he was a founding member of the Ghana AIDS Commission, a member of the implementation committee of the 2000 National Population Census and a deputy chairman of the Publicity Committee for the re-introduction of the Value Added Tax (VAT).

-Continuing to expand his interest and involvement in international affairs, in 2003 Mahama became a member of the Pan-African Parliament, serving as the Chairperson of the West African Caucus until 2011.
+In 2003, Mahama became a member of the Pan-African Parliament, serving as the Chairperson of the West African Caucus until 2011.
 He was also a member of European and Pan African Parliaments' Ad hoc Committee on Cooperation.
-In 2005 he was, additionally, appointed the Minority Spokesman for Foreign Affairs.
+In 2005, Mahama became the Minority Spokesperson for Foreign Affairs.
 He is a member of the UNDP Advisory Committee on Conflict Resolution in Ghana.

-On 7 January 2009, Mahama became the Vice-President of Ghana after John Evan Atta Mills won the 2008 Ghana general Elections.
+On 7 January 2009, Mahama was sworn into office as the Vice-President of Ghana with John Atta Mills as President.
 He also served as the Chairman of the National Economic Management Team, the Armed Forces Council of Ghana, the Decentralisation and Implementation Committee and the Police Council of Ghana in this capacity.